“Historic Cape Dutch homestead in the heart of the Cape Winelands, offering friendly B&B or cottage accommodation”

 Of the 2 ground-floor rooms, Camelia Room is a large double with an ensuite bathroom, and York Room is a twin room with an ensuite bathroom.
 Both are spacious and cool, with huge old beds, wardrobes and a writing desk.

-On the first floor, the Peacock Suite is made up of a double room and a twin (bunk-beds) which both share a bathroom - making it handy for a family with slightly older children.
+On the first floor, the Peacock Suite is made up of a double room and a separate twin down the corridor which both share a bathroom - making it handy for a family with slightly older children.
 Owl Corner Suite has 1 large double room, a second smaller double and a shower room.
 There is also the twin bedded Old Nursery Room.

 Outside, about 100m away, some of the old outbuildings have been converted into cottages.
-They’re less refined than the main house rooms but they do offer extra privacy.
-Coach House Cottage sits directly alongside the stables (best for people who like horses).
-It’s semi-open-plan, with a large sitting room, a kitchen area and a double bedroom.
-Since our visit, the Ballroom Cottage and Wine Cellar Cottage have both been added.
-Both have two bedrooms and outdoor space.
+They’re less refined than the main house rooms but they do offer extra privacy and more space.
+The Ballroom Cottage has two bedrooms and outdoor space.